Stitch-Money/brittle-graph/README.md

 Specifically a directed graph where any given transition may fail, or result in a transition to an unexpected node.

-Out the box it supports two basic graphing algorithms:
+Out the box it supports the following basic graphing algorithms:
  - BFS (Breadth First Search)
- - Dijkstra's Algorithm

-BFS will select paths with the fewest expected number of transitions, while Dijkstra will select a path with the lowest expected cost.
+BFS will select paths with the fewest expected number of transitions.

 The design of the library allows for the drop-in replacement of more sophisticated algorithms; for example ones which use domain specific heuristics, dynamically update expected costs based on observed evidence, or choose paths least likely to fail.

 ## Usage